YassMaldini/react-native-twitch/README.md

 This project was made using React Native, Expo and Typescript unlike the real app who's made using the native languages for both platform.

-Here is an intersting bolg post who's explaining the reasons why they didn't choose to switch to React Native.
+Here is an interesting bolg post who's explaining the reasons why they didn't choose to switch to React Native.

 https://blog.twitch.tv/en/2017/04/25/investigating-react-native-6032ecced610/